clementtrebuchet/til/python/Reload an already-imported module.md

-# Reload an already-loaded module
+# Reload an already-imported module

 You can reload a module that you've already imported with the `reload` function.
 This has moved around a few times in the various versions of Python: